ambiot/micropython/ports/ameba/README.md

 ```

-## 3. How to use MicroPython ameba Port?
+## 3. How to use MicroPython Ameba Port?

 ### 3.1 Brief introduction to MicroPython ameba port
 MicroPython distinguishes itself from other compilation-based platforms (Arduino etc.) with its powerful method of real-time interaction to Microcontroller through a built-in feature --  ```REPL```.